sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 ## How to update?

 If you have Sigasi Studio 3 installed, you can [update][update_sigasi] or [download a fresh install of the latest version][download_latest].

+# Sigasi 3.6.1 point release

+On October 4th we released Sigasi Studio 3.6.1.
+This release fixes an issue when launching ModelSim simulations.
+The Sigasi Studio 3.6.1 release contains some minor bug fixes too.

+Thanks for all bug reports and enabling Talkback.